JuanOlaya/Artificial-Intelligence/README.md

 PONER EL GIF

-Assigment 3: Create a script that manage the movement of the Non-Player Characters (enemies)
+Assigment 3: Create a script that manage the movement of the Non-Player Characters (enemies) with the following AI behaviours:
+- Patrolling Behaviour
+- Attacking Behaviour
+- Pursuing Behaviour (Pathfinding)
+- Return to patrolling when the chase is canceled (Pathfinding)

 ### 3. Software Patterns for Health Player Management

 Assignment: Manage the health for the main character and the enemies.
 For this assignment, you must to detect the colisions between NPC and the main properly using scritping and colliders in Unity.
 Then, create a health bar (HUD) that shows the amount of health for the main character.

+INCLUYENDO LA GESTIÓN DE:
+- Dying Behaviour
+- Shove Reaction

 Identify the software patterns that have been used by these scripts.
 Recommended Book: [Game Programming Patterns, Nystrom (2014) - Online version](http://gameprogrammingpatterns.com/contents.html)